AEssa786/PCStockCheck/README.md

 You'll need to identify the correct CSS selectors for stock status and price on each new website.
 These selectors are unique to each site's HTML structure.
 Consider refactoring the evetechParts dictionary into a more flexible data structure to manage multiple URLs and selectors per part.
+Contributing
+Feel free to fork this repository, open issues, or submit pull requests.
+Any contributions to improve the functionality, add more supported websites, or enhance reliability are welcome!

+License
+This project is open-source and available under the MIT License.

+Acknowledgments
+undetected_chromedriver for robust headless browser automation.
+BeautifulSoup for efficient HTML parsing.
+Selenium for browser automation.
+Discord for powerful notification webhooks.